Is AIM a finance option for potential fintech unicorns?

 - +63% by number of IPOs, +164% by value of IPOs year-on-year, surpassing all European exchanges

-- 9 out of largest 10 by value are international; 20 listings come from North America
+- 9 out of the largest 10 by value are international; 20 listings come from North America

 - money raised on AIM +97%, via IPOs, year-on-year